Jesse Tobias: Life and career

-In 1990, Tobias formed the band Mother Tongue in Austin, TX.
-They were signed to record label in 1992.
-Anthony Kiedis of Red Hot Chilli Peppers spotted Tobias and Mother Tongue in a local nightclub, while they were looking for guitar player to replace John Frusciante.
+In 1990, Tobias formed the band Mother Tongue in Austin, Texas.
+They were signed to a record label in 1992.
+Anthony Kiedis of the Red Hot Chili Peppers spotted Tobias and Mother Tongue in a local nightclub, while they were looking for guitar player to replace John Frusciante.
 Dave Navarro had recently turned them down.

 Kiedis felt that Tobias had what the band was looking for and after months of long auditions (in which the band took out an ad in the newspaper), Tobias was on board as the new guitarist for the Chili Peppers.
 Tobias and the Peppers began writing for the next record; however, while the band felt Tobias was a great guitarist, the connection just wasn't there between Jesse and the other three, especially bassist Flea.
 At this time, Dave Navarro suddenly made himself available and the band fired Tobias, Kiedis saying that it would have happened regardless of Navarro becoming available.
 The band felt bad that they pulled Tobias away from a band he just joined only to fire him a month later.

 Tobias would resurface two years later with Alanis Morissette and would be her guitarist on her Jagged Little Pill world tour.
 While he was on tour with Morissette in 1996, he met Angie Hart, whose band Frente! was Morissette's opening act.
 The two were married in 1997 and moved to Los Angeles.
 Tobias continued to work as a session player, touring guitarist and in other non-performing roles in the music industry.
 The pair formed their own band, Splendid, which released an album in 1999.
-The album's release was largely received only in Australia; and the band's American exposure was largely due only to their association with Joss Whedon, creator of Buffy the Vampire Slayer, including on-camera appearances when Splendid performed at The Bronze, the fictional nightclub featured in the series.
+The album's release was largely received only in Australia; and the band's American exposure was mostly due only to their association with Joss Whedon, creator of Buffy the Vampire Slayer, including on-camera appearances when Splendid performed at The Bronze, the fictional nightclub featured in the series.
 Tobias was credited as a producer (with Christophe Beck and Whedon) and with arranging the music (with Beck) for "Once More, with Feeling", the musical episode from Whedon's show's sixth season.
 Hart and Tobias ended their marriage in divorce in early 2005.

 Tobias joined Morrissey's touring band in 2004 after the illness of Alain Whyte and eventually became a permanent member of the group, having appeared on all studio recordings and live gigs since.
-He has also co-written several top-charting singles for Morrissey which includes You Have Killed Me, In The Future When All's Well, and All You Need Is Me.
+He has also co-written several top-charting singles for Morrissey which includes "You Have Killed Me", "In The Future When All's Well", and "All You Need Is Me".

-In 2020, Tobias worked with Morrissey on his upcoming album Bonfire of Teenangers, which was due to be released in February 2023, but in December 2022, it was announced that Capitol Records had backed out of the deal.
+In 2020, Tobias worked with Morrissey on his upcoming album Bonfire of Teenagers, which was due to be released in February 2023, but in December 2022, it was announced that Capitol Records had backed out of the deal.
 The fate of the album is unknown.